Game of Thrones: Conception and development

 The A Song of Ice and Fire series of novels was popular before Game of Thrones.
 The series has sold more than 90 million copies worldwide with the novels being translated into 45 different languages.
 George R. R. Martin received multiple fantasy writing awards and nominations, including a World Fantasy Award and multiple Locus Awards, for the series.
 Writing for Time magazine in 2005 after the release of A Feast for Crows, journalist Lev Grossman called Martin the "American Tolkien", stating he is a "major force for evolution in fantasy".

 In January 2006, David Benioff had a telephone conversation with Martin's literary agent about the books he represented.
 Having been a fan of fantasy fiction when he was younger, he became interested in A Song of Ice and Fire, which he had not read.
 The literary agent sent Benioff the series's first four books.
 Benioff read a few hundred pages of the first novel, A Game of Thrones, shared his enthusiasm with D. B. Weiss, and suggested that they adapt Martin's novels into a television series; Weiss finished the first novel in "maybe 36 hours".
 They pitched the series to HBO after a five-hour meeting with Martin (himself a veteran screenwriter) in a restaurant on Santa Monica Boulevard.
 According to Benioff, they won Martin over by knowing the answer to his question, "Who is Jon Snow's mother?"

-Before being approached by Benioff and Weiss, Martin had had meetings with other scriptwriters, most of whom wanted to adapt the series as a feature film.
+Before being approached by Benioff and Weiss, Martin already had meetings with other scriptwriters, most of whom wanted to adapt the series as a feature film.
 Martin, however, deemed it "unfilmable", saying that the size of one of his novels is as long as The Lord of the Rings, which had been adapted as three feature films.
 Benioff agreed it would be impossible to turn the novels into a feature film as their scale is too big for a feature film, and dozens of characters would have to be discarded.
 Benioff added, "a fantasy movie of this scope, financed by a major studio, would almost certainly need a PG-13 rating.
 That means no sex, no blood, no profanity.
 Fuck that."
 Martin was pleased with the suggestion that they adapt it as an HBO series, saying that he "never imagined it anywhere else".